 Cities Where COVID-19 Is Growing the Fastest

-The number of diagnosed COVID-19 cases in the United States has exceeded 1.4 million, with more than 85,000 deaths.
+The number of diagnosed COVID-19 cases in the United States now exceeds 1.5 million, with more than 93,000 reported deaths.
 By several measures, including the number of active infections and the number of needed hospital beds, the virus appears to have peaked across much of the country.
 These are the COVID-19 peak dates for every state.

-While the number of new cases per day is declining across the country, there are over 150 U.S. metro areas where the number of daily new cases is higher than seven days ago.
-In Sioux City, South Dakota, the number of new cases reported every day has more than doubled over the past week.
-That metro area now has the highest number of diagnosed cases per capita of any U.S. metro area.
+While the number of new cases per day is declining across the country, there are over 150 U.S. metro areas where the numbers of daily new cases in the past week are higher than the number the week prior.
+In the Sioux City, Iowa metro area, the average number of new cases reported every day has more than doubled over the past week.
+That metro area now has the fastest growing number of diagnosed cases per capita of any U.S. metro area.
+With nearly 4,000 cases as of May 19, it is in the top 50 metro areas with the highest total COVID-19 cases.
 These are the cities with the most COVID-19 cases.

 Click here to see cities where COVID-19 is growing the fastest